Are all menus now Thyroid Friendly?

 My Basal body temperatures range between 96.3 and 96.7—do I need to take the Kelp and B12 supplements?

 If your temperatures are above 96 then just get started with a thyroid friendly menu and it should work to increase your temperature beautifully.
-If your temperatures are below 96 then we would add in the additional thyroid support.
+Finding the right proteins and exercise will boost your BBT.

 Which Maine Coast Sea Seasonings should I purchase?